Norwegian campaign: Fleet movements

 At 14:00, the Admiralty received word that aerial reconnaissance had located a group of German ships a considerable distance west-northwest of Trondheim, bearing west.
 This reinforced the notion that the Germans were indeed intending a breakout, and the Home Fleet changed direction from northeast to northwest to again try to intercept.
 Additionally, Churchill cancelled Plan R 4 and ordered the four cruisers carrying the soldiers and their supplies to disembark their cargo and join the Home Fleet.
-In fact, the German ships, Gruppe 2, were only performing delaying circling manoeuvres in order to approach their destination of Trondheim at the designated time.
+In fact, the German ships, Gruppe 2, were only performing delaying circling manoeuvres to approach their destination of Trondheim at the designated time.

 That night, after learning of numerous sightings of German ships south of Norway, Charles Forbes began to doubt the validity of the breakout idea, and he ordered the Home Fleet to head south to the Skagerrak.
 He also ordered Repulse, along with another cruiser and a few destroyers, to head north and join Renown.

 At 23:00, as Forbes was just learning of the incident with Orzeł, Gruppe 5 was confronted by the Norwegian patrol vessel Pol III at the entrance to the Oslofjord.
 Pol III quickly sent an alarm to the coastal batteries on Rauøy (Rauøy island) and opened fire on the torpedo boat Albatros with her single gun shortly before colliding with it.
 Albatros and two of her companions responded with anti-aircraft fire, killing the Norwegian captain and setting Pol III on fire.
 Gruppe 5 continued into the Oslofjord and cleared the outer batteries without incident.
-Several of the smaller German ships then broke off in order to capture the bypassed fortifications along with Horten.
+Several of the smaller German ships then broke off to capture the bypassed fortifications along with Horten.